-NorQuest College places a high value on inclusivity and diversity.
-More than 60 per cent of its students were born outside Canada, and more than 100 languages are spoken on campus.
-The college consults with industry, business and public sector leaders to develop its diploma and certificate programs in health, community studies and business.
+NorQuest College places a high value on inclusivity and diversity: students come from more than 110 countries.
+The college consults with industry, business and public sector leaders to develop its diploma and certificate programs in health, community studies, business, technology, hospitality and more.
 NorQuest also offers professional development training and preparatory classes for adult students.

-Applied research at NorQuest focuses on community and social innovation in fields such as health and business.
-The school’s Colbourne Institute for Inclusive Leadership is recognized regionally and nationally as a leader in integrated, intercultural applied research, education resource development and customized training solutions.
+Applied research at NorQuest focuses on community and social innovation.
+The school’s Colbourne Institute for Inclusive Leadership is a leader in integrated, intercultural applied research, education resource development and customized training solutions.

-- Environmental Protection Technology: This program prepares students for technical work in the environmental sector.
-Environmental protection technologists help protect and sustain the long-term health of our ecosystems.
+• Environmental Protection Technology: This program combines ecology, toxicology, chemistry and statistics, preparing students for technical work in the environmental sector.

 • Hemp Farming (non-credit): Students develop skills in growing hemp and learn to work with different business models.